The-Sycorax/denaro/README.md

   - #### 2.
 Mining with a Remote Node

-    To mine using 4 cores while connected to a specific public node:
+    To mine while connected to a specific public node:

     ```bash
     python3 miner.py --address YOUR_WALLET_ADDRESS --node http://a-public-node.com:3006